These Instant Pot salsa chicken tacos will be the simple and delicious weeknight dinner you cook on repeat!

 You can watch me demo how to make this dish on Facebook Live by clicking here.

-What are Paleo- or Whole30-friendly taco shell options?
+What are paleo- or Whole30-friendly taco shell options?

 Final note before we get started: my kiddos love using Siete Foods’ grain-free tortillas to wrap their tacos, but feel free to substitute lettuce leaves if you’re going old-skool Paleo or low-carb.
 You can also enjoy the savory chicken in omelets, or topped on salad greens.
 Olé!